Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €1,000–20,000/night | Location: 15 Place Vendôme, 1st

-The Ritz Paris (1898) is the most famous hotel name in the world — the Hemingway Bar (where Ernest Hemingway claimed to have “liberated” the bar on August 25, 1944 upon Paris’s liberation — historical, if overstated — and which still carries his name), the Coco Chanel suite (Chanel lived at the Ritz for more than 30 years, from 1934 to her death in 1971), and the extraordinary l’Espadon restaurant (Michel Roth, three Michelin stars).
-The hotel’s extraordinary renovation completed in 2016 restored every room to its original Cesar Ritz vision while adding contemporary technical standards.
+The Ritz Paris (1898) is the most famous hotel name in the world — the Hemingway Bar (where Ernest Hemingway claimed to have “liberated” the bar on August 25, 1944 upon Paris’s liberation — historical, if overstated — and which still carries his name), the Coco Chanel suite (Chanel lived at the Ritz for more than 30 years, from 1934 to her death in 1971), and the celebrated l’Espadon restaurant (Michel Roth, three Michelin stars).
+The renovation completed in 2016 restored every room to its original Cesar Ritz vision while adding contemporary technical standards.

 Four Seasons Hotel George V — Avenue George V Grandeur